-If a county superintendent of schools has jurisdiction over a single school district, the county board of education and the governing board of the school district may adopt and file for review and approval a single LCAP consistent with the requirements in EC sections 52060, 52062, 52066, 52068, and 52070.
+If a county superintendent of schools has jurisdiction over a single school district, the county board of education and the governing board of the school district may adopt and file for review and approval a single LCAP consistent with the requirements in EC sections 52060, 52066, 52068, and 52070.
 The LCAP must clearly articulate to which entity's budget (school district or county superintendent of schools) all budgeted and actual expenditures are aligned.

-The revised LCAP template for the 2024-25, 2025-26, and 2026-27 school years reflects statutory changes made through Senate Bill 114 (Committee on Budget and Fiscal Review).
-Chapter 48.
-Statutes of 2023.
+The revised LCAP template for the 2024-25, 2025-26, and 2026-27 school years reflects statutory changes made through Senate Bill 114 (Committee on Budget and Fiscal Review), Chapter 48, Statutes of 2023 and Senate Bill 153, Chapter 38, Statues of 2024.